Installation

 - Your device is rooted.
 For example, you have installed KernelSU and want to upgrade to the latest version, or you have rooted through other methods (such as Magisk).

-- If your device is not rooted, but the phone supports the temporary boot method of
+- If your device is not rooted, but the device supports the temporary boot method of

 fastboot boot boot.img